Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

 The Rise of SMS Marketing in Ecommerce

-Take Gary Vaynerchuck’s family business.
+Just ask Wine Library, Gary Vaynerchuck’s family business.
 In 2011, the company was pulling in nearly $67 million in annual sales.
 That same year, Gary left the family company and went on to create VaynerMedia.
 After his departure, Wine Library's sales plummeted—and the family asked Gary to help them course-correct.

 Dennis Yu, CEO at BlitzMetrics, agrees.
-He says making text messages from brands feel fun and informative, like communication from friends, is key—rather than using it as a medium for a barrage of coupons and promos.
+He says making text messages from brands feel fun and informative, like communication from friends, is key—rather than using it as a medium for a barrage of coupons, promos, and other sales tactics.

 “The issue is not about SMS as an extension of email blasting, but about producing content that's worth sharing, in this case, through short text-based messages.”

-- Effective SMS marketing for ecommerce brands requires a strategy.
+Effective SMS marketing for ecommerce brands requires a strategy.
 This is a channel that can 10x revenue when done right.
-You will need to compliantly grow a list, set expectations, build trust, and more.
+That means compliantly growing a list, setting proper expectations, building trust, and more.

-- Ecommerce brands can grow their SMS marketing list through pop-ups on their website, as well as Text a Keyword programs that can help grow a list on non-owned channels like social media, for instance.
+Ecommerce brands can grow their SMS marketing list through popups on their website, as well as text-a-keyword programs that can reach subscribers on non-owned channels like social media.

-- SMS marketing for ecommerce brands is incredibly effective.
-98% of text messages are read by the end of every day, and 32% of consumers respond to SMS marketing from a brand (in comparison to email marketing’s 20% open rate and 2% click-thru rate).
+SMS marketing for ecommerce brands is incredibly effective.
+98% of text messages are read by the end of every day, and 32% of consumers respond to SMS marketing from a brand (in comparison to email marketing’s 20% open rate and 2% clickthrough rate).

-- Setting up SMS marketing for ecommerce brands can be made incredibly easy with tools like Postscript, which have pre-build text message nurture flows, assign phone numbers, and more.
+Setting up SMS marketing for ecommerce brands can be incredibly easy with tools like Postscript, which offers pre-built text message nurture flows, assigns phone numbers, and more.

-- Ecommerce brands can use SMS marketing for net new customer acquisition, repeat sales through VIP and loyalty programs, and for important information like new sales, drops, and more.
+Ecommerce brands can use SMS marketing for net new customer acquisition, repeat sales through VIP and loyalty programs, and distribution of important information like new promos, drops, and more.

-- You can send pretty much any type of text message to customers, but you’ll want to be as on-brand as possible, as well as mindful that you aren’t sending too many messages to customers.
-Some of the best types of texts to send include conversational texts when a customer has initiated the outreach and is looking for information, birthday or anniversary messages, and reward program updates.
+You can send pretty much any type of text message to customers, but you’ll want to be as on-brand as possible.
+You should also be mindful of not sending too many messages in a short period of time.
+Some of the best types of texts to send include conversational texts (i.e., when a customer has initiated the outreach and is looking for information), birthday or anniversary messages, and reward program updates.